-Eurobodalla Shire Council have developed a shire-wide signage and wayfinding strategy to ensure cohesion of current and future signage that facilitates safe and positive journeys for visitors and their connection to the places.
+Eurobodalla Shire Council has developed a shirewide Tourism Wayfinding and Signage Strategy to ensure cohesion of current and future signage that facilitates safe and positive journeys for visitors and their connection to the places.
 The new wayfinding and tourism signage aims to enhance visitor experience by helping visitors move through Eurobodalla easily and enhance their experience.

-The community were engaged in the design process of the town entry signs to ensure the new signs would reflect the identity of the all of Eurobodalla and provide a sense of arrival to destinations.
-An example of successful implementation of the strategy are the new Village signs for Mogo designed and created by Yuin artist Teresa Trevor.
+The community were engaged in the design process of the town entry signs to ensure the new signs would reflect the identity of all Eurobodalla and provide a sense of arrival to destinations.
+An example of successful implementation of the Strategy are the new Village signs for Mogo designed and created by Yuin artist Teresa Trevor.
 The new signs acknowledge the traditional custodians and Aboriginal heritage by featuring a laser cut representation of Umbarra (the black duck), a Yuin Nation totem and the traditional Dhurga welcome walawaani njindiwan, ('safe journey everyone').